-Filleul Street appears (unnamed) on Charles Kettle’s original street plan, but its development was slow, partly due to the swampy nature of the land.
-Its name is not one of the many Dunedin took from Edinburgh, and the earliest reference to it in the Otago Witness dates from March 1859.
+Filleul Street appears on Charles Kettle’s street plan (National Archives, UK) as Albyn Place, one of many street names taken from Edinburgh.
+Its formation and development was slow, partly due to the swampy nature of the land, and it was ultimately given a different name.
+The earliest reference to Filleul Street in the Otago Witness dates from March 1859.
 Canon Edmund Nevill (1862-1933) was an historian of place names (a toponymist!), and the following extract is taken from one of his manuscripts held in the Hocken Collections.
 He refers to James Fulton, the prosperous Taieri farmer and parliamentarian, whose residence Lisburn House still stands at Caversham.

 Here follow some place names embodying old stories.
 The late Dr Robert Fulton told me the first.
 He said ‘As the story of how Filleul St got its name has not so far appeared in print I detail it here, for I had it from my father James Fulton.
 In the fifties he and his brother Robert, who lived at Ravensbourne [sic] West Taieri used to walk into town at election times, record their votes, and return home – often with 50lb bags of flour on their backs.
 On one occasion they came to the Town Board office for some special reason and James Macandrew said “hullo, Jim, you are the very man we want” (Everyone was Jim and Bob and Harry in those days.)
 “We are naming some of the streets, you have chosen sections in this flag swamp, we’ll call them Fulton St.” “No you don’t Mac” said my father, laughing “here’s Dickey Filleul, call it after him”.
 The two Filleuls, William and Richard, were great friends of my father, nephews of the Valpys.
 They went to Oamaru and settled there but were very little in Dunedin.
 However, the name was given and has remained.
 The Filleuls were French Hugenots who came to England at the time of the massacre of St Bartholemew (1572).’